Zolyn/derive_adhoc/doc/template-syntax.md

 `$( ... )` expands the input with an appropriate number of iterations -
 see [Repetition and nesting](#repetition-and-nesting).

+### `$crate` - root of template crate

+`$crate` always refers to the root of the crate defining the template.
+Within a `pub` template,
+being expanded in another crate, it refers to the crate containing the template definition.
+In templates being used locally, it refers to the current crate, ie simply `crate`.

+This is similar to the `$crate` builtin expansion in `macro_rules!`.

 ### `$tdefkwd` - keyword introducing the new data structure